stared/jekyll-blog-pre-2022/_posts/2016/2016-12-30-why-do-word2vec-analogies-work.markdown

 ## Technicalities

 I tried to give some insight into algorithms transforming words into vectors.
-Every practical approach needs a bit more of tweaking.
+Every practical approach needs a bit more tweaking.
 Here are a few clarifications:

 * word2vec is not a single task or algorithm; popular ones are:
   * Skip-Gram Negative-Sampling (implicit compression of PMI),